mportesdev/combine-pdf/README.md

 # Combine PDF
-Simple GUI for basic PDF merging capabilities of PyPDF2, written in Python & Qt for Python (PySide2)
+Simple GUI for basic PDF merging capabilities of PyPDF2.
+Written in Python & Qt for Python (PySide2)

 ### To do:
 * implement page ranges
 * accommodate for very long filenames
-* prevent saving to one of the input files